DarkStoorM/laravel-boilerplate/README.md

 # Laravel - Boilerplate ![img](https://img.shields.io/badge/-WIP-red)

-> Discontinued until I manage to convert it to Laravel 9.x / PHP 8.1

 Simple, a bit pre-configured boilerplate with a purpose of Learning - do **not** rely on this code for your own purposes, as this README is a bit messy and the explanation probably won't cover everything.
 Feel free to review and fix this repo :)

 This was supposed to be a blog, but there was too much setup and I'm too lazy to prepare each new Laravel project.
 Some steps require manual work, since they depend on the environment configuration.